-A person with malicious intent who deliberately exploits access privileges to steal information.
-The Malicious Insider’s motivation is financial or personal gain.
-This could be an ex-employee with a grudge against his former boss, or it might be someone who simply wants to sell secret information to competitors.
-Insiders have an advantage over external attackers (e.g. hackers) because they are familiar with internal security policies and procedures and are aware of the company’s weaknesses.
+A person with malicious intent who deliberately exploits their level of access to steal information.
+Malicious insiders often have a financialmotivation, though they could also be trying to settle a score.
+This could be an ex-employee with a grudge against their former boss, or someone looking to sell internal data to competitors.
+Insiders have an advantage over external attackers (e.g. hackers) because they are familiarwith safety procedures and internal policies.
+This knowledge gives them insight into possible weaknesses they can exploit.

 2. The Mole

 Moles are scammers who gain access to your network or protected systems by posing as a trusted insider such as a contractor or business partner.
 Their intent is to abuse this level of access to steal and sell data or use it for other malicious purposes, such as threatening to leak confidential information in order to blackmail a business.